MicrosoftDocs/security/zero-trust/azure-infrastructure-virtual-machines.md

 | Use least privileged access |  Limit user access with Just-In-Time and Just-Enough-Access (JIT/JEA), risk-based adaptive policies, and data protection. | Leverage Role Based Access Control (RBAC) and control the applications running on virtual machines. |
 | Assume breach | Minimize blast radius and segment access.
 Verify end-to-end encryption and use analytics to get visibility, drive threat detection, and improve defenses. | Isolate virtual machines with resource groups, secure their components, use double encryption, and enable advanced threat detection and protection. |

-This article is part of a series of articles that demonstrate how to apply the principles of Zero Trust across an environment in Azure that includes a spoke VNet hosting a virtual machine-based workload.
+This article is part of a series of articles that demonstrate how to apply the principles of Zero Trust across an environment in Azure that includes a spoke virtual network (VNet) hosting a virtual machine-based workload.
 For an overview, see [Apply Zero Trust principles to Azure infrastructure](azure-infrastructure-overview.md).

 ## Logical architecture for virtual machines